MP Estate Planning UK

 The Legal Framework in the UK

-Navigating the legal framework is essential for establishing effective asset protection trusts in the UK.
-The legal landscape governing these trusts is complex and varies across different regions.
+Navigating the legal framework is essential for establishing effective asset protection trusts in England and Wales.
+The legal landscape governing these trusts has developed over 800 years and provides a robust foundation for protecting your assets.

 Key Legislation Governing Asset Protection